Avg: 2 from 2 votes

 P2.
 5.11c, 20'.
 This is a very distorting but awesome, 4 star, roped boulder problem.
 This is where you realize the crack is actually past horizontal and goes downwards.
 Thankfully a slab helps you negotiate the first half of thin fingers.
 As the slab below you becomes of less use, the crack opens up for some marginal hands, slam some cams 'n' jams in, and get rowdy!
 Pull the awkward angled lip on perfect hand jams with desperate feet.

-Build a horrid, hanging belay with some leftover hand pieces ASAP so the rope and cams don't get eaten by the crack, alternately place a 1-2" hex at the lip below the belay to help keep the crack from eating your rope/cams.
+Build a horrid, hanging belay with some leftover hand pieces ASAP so the rope and cams don't get eaten by the crack.
 You are now comically close to your belayer.
 Tenderly whisper down: 'off belay'.

 This is a right-facing dihedral with an east aspect.
 It gets early morning sun only.